kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 # Concepts
-MoqTransfork utilizes a WebTransport session, which itself is a "thin" layer on top of a QUIC connection.
-The MoqTransfork session is used to publish and/or subscribe to "tracks" within a "broadcast".
-To facilitate joining in the middle of a live track, they are subdivided into independent "groups" and further into "frames".
+MoqTransfork consists of:

+- **Session**: An established connection between a client and server used to transmit any number of Broadcasts.
+- **Broadcast**: A collection of Tracks from a single producer (client).
+This is primarily used for routing, but Tracks within a Broadcast may be correlated.
+- **Track**: An append-only series of Groups, each of which can be delivered and decoded independently.
+- **Group**: An append-only series of Frames, each of which are delivered and decoded in order
+- **Frame**: A sized payload of bytes, intended to represent a single moment in time.

-The application determines how to split data into broadcasts/tracks/groups/frames.
+The application determines how to split data into broadcasts, tracks, groups, and frames.
-MoqTransfork is only responsible for the networking and fanout by utilizing rules encoded in headers.
+MoqTransfork only is responsible for the networking and deduplication by utilizing rules encoded in headers.
 This provides robust and generic one-to-many transmission, even for latency sensitive applications.

-The MoqTransfork object model consists of:

-- **Session**: An established connection between a client and server used to transmit any number of broadcasts.
-- **Broadcast**: A collection of Tracks from a single producer.
-- **Track**: A series of Groups within a Broadcast, each of which is independent.
-- **Group**: A series of Frames within a Track, served in order within a Group.
-- **Frame**: A sized payload of bytes within a Group.

 ## Session
 A Session consists of a connection between a QUIC client and server.

-The session is established after a separate QUIC, WebTransport, and MoqTransfork handshake that involve exchanging version and extension information.
+A session is established after the necessary QUIC, WebTransport, and MoqTransfork handshakes.
-MoqTransfork optionally includes a ROLE extension, signalling if the endpoint supports only supports publishing or subscribing.
+The MoqTransfork handshake consists of version information and an optional ROLE extension, signaling if the endpoint supports only supports publishing or subscribing.

-Sessions can be chained together via relays.
+The intent is that sessions are chained together via relays.
 A broadcaster could establish a session with an CDN ingest edge while the viewers establish separate sessions to CDN distribution edges.
 A MoqTransfork session is hop-by-hop, but the application should be designed end-to-end.